Six Different Types of Charts

 Renko Charts

-Renko charts adds a square block on the chart when price moves by a certain specified distance.
+Renko charts adds a square block on the chart when price moves by a certain given distance.

 Renko charts are also used to filter out the time when the market is consolidating

-When price moves by this distance the Renko charts adds another square block.
+When market price moves by this distance the Renko chart adds another square block.

 The square block will be added in the direction of the price move.